AlexNorell/website/content/post/2020-ski-season/index.md

 {{< /expandable-box >}}

 {{< expandable-box "February 28 - Mount Norquay, AB" >}}
 First time at Norquay.
 Completed the SkiBig3 challenge and picked up my free swag.
-I actually enjoyed the terrain at Noquay more than what I skiied at Sunshine Village.
+I actually enjoyed the terrain at Norquay more than what I skied at Sunshine Village.
 {{< /expandable-box >}}

 {{< expandable-box "February 29 - Lake Louise, AB" >}}